 In 2002 we introduced our Alternative Education programme.
 This enabled us to offer training to 14-16 year old students that were no longer in mainstream education or wanted a vocational programme to run alongside their education; these programmes have gone from strength to strength, with many transferring on to an Apprenticeship programme on leaving school.

 In 2004, as the Government decided to reduce the number of direct contract holders, we became part of the NOVA partnership, a consortium of local Training Providers and Colleges, working together to provide a diverse and exciting range of Apprenticeships and training opportunities to young people.
-In 2017, this partnership is drawing to a close as ITEC will once again have its own contract, subject to Government arrangements post-2017.
-We will continue to work closely with the partnerships that have made NOVA such a success.
+In 2018, this partnership has come to a close as ITEC once again has its own contract to deliver Apprenticeships.
+We will continue to work closely with the partners that have made NOVA such a success.

-During 2017, as we move across to the new Trailblazers Standards Apprenticeships, our tutors are preparing to deliver the latest theory and knowledge modules in an exciting and innovative way.
-Apprenticeships will now be ‘End-Point’, which means the apprenticeship will be at the standard required of the job role, so our apprentices may be on level 2, 3 or level 4 programmes, depending on the end point assessment.
-As their career and job role develops, they may get the opportunity to move onto the next end-point but they will no longer be limited by age as apprenticeships become available for everyone for the first time from 1st May 2017.
-For those undertaking IT Apprenticeships, the option to include CompTIA and Microsoft qualifications in the apprenticeship standard will continue to be available.
+During 2018, as we move across to the new Standards Apprenticeships, our tutors are prepared to deliver the latest theory and knowledge modules in an exciting and innovative way.
+Apprenticeships are now ‘End-Point’, which means the apprenticeship will be at the standard required of the job role, so our apprentices may be on level 3 or level 4 programmes, depending on the end point assessment.
+As their career and job role develops, they may get the opportunity to move onto the next end-point but they will no longer be limited by age as apprenticeships are now available for everyone.
+For those undertaking IT Apprenticeships, the option to include CompTIA, Cisco, Huawei and Microsoft qualifications in the apprenticeship standard will continue to be available.